Brandon Lauton

-Brandon Lauton (born 3 March 2000), is a South African-Australian professional soccer player who plays as a midfielder for Preston Lions.
+Brandon Lauton (born 3 March 2000), is a South African-Australian professional soccer player who plays as a midfielder for Altona Magic Soccer Club in NPL Victoria.

 Personal life

 He moved to Australia at the age of 2.
 Lauton has two younger brothers, Jordan and Leighton, who are also footballers.

 Career

 On 7 August 2019, he made his professional debut for Melbourne Victory against Newcastle Jets in the 2019 FFA Cup.

 During the off-season following the 2020–21 A-League season, Lauton was released by Melbourne Victory and during the pre-season trialled with Western United and Hume City.